Human Rights Initiatives

-In accordance with the Seven & i Group Corporate Action Guidelines, the Seven & i Group complies with the international code of conduct and engages in initiatives aimed at respecting the human rights of all stakeholders.
+In accordance with the Seven & i Group Corporate Action Guidelines, the Seven & i Group complies with international standards on human rights and engages in initiatives aimed at respecting the human rights of all stakeholders.

 Furthermore, we believe that the cooperation of our business partners is necessary to advance our initiatives on respecting the human rights and the dignity of all people involved in our business activities.
 We have established the Seven & i Holdings Business Partner Action Guidelines and work to ensure that our business partners understand and comply with them.

 As a sign of our respect for human rights, Seven & i Holdings is also a signatory and supporter of the UN Global Compact comprising 10 principles related to human rights, labor, environment, and anti-corruption.